Jake Hughes: 2020 & 2021: Partial campaigns

-On 22 September 2020 it was announced that Jake Hughes would step up to Formula 2, replacing Giuliano Alesi at the BWT HWA Racelab team for the 10th round at the Sochi Autodrom.
+On 22 September 2020, it was announced that Hughes would step up to Formula 2, replacing Giuliano Alesi at the BWT HWA Racelab team for the tenth round at the Sochi Autodrom.
 Hughes finished 12th on his feature race debut, but was eliminated from the sprint race after a first-lap collision with Guilherme Samaia.
 Hughes was replaced by former FIA Formula 3 competitor Théo Pourchaire for the final two rounds in Bahrain.

 Before the fifth round of the 2021 season, held at Monza, Hughes was confirmed to once again be stepping in at HWA, this time due to an injury sustained by regular driver Jack Aitken at the 24 Hours of Spa.
 In the first race, which was plagued by retirements from numerous other drivers, Hughes managed to finish twelfth, having started from the pit lane after stalling on the formation lap.
 He had to retire from the second race after a collision with his teammate Alessio Deledda.
-In the third race of the weekend Hughes finished 13th.
+In the third race of the weekend, Hughes finished 13th.
 The following round at Sochi, Hughes went on to score his first points in Formula 2, finishing fourth in the sprint race.
 This also gave HWA their best ever race finish in the series to date.

 2022

 Hughes driving the Dallara F2 2018 during the 2022 Spielberg Formula 2 round.

 After testing with new team Van Amersfoort Racing at the post-season test at Yas Marina, Hughes signed up with the team for the 2022 Formula 2 season, partnering Belgian Amaury Cordeel.
 Having started his season off with points at Bahrain, Hughes finished third in the Jeddah sprint race but was later disqualified for a technical infringement.
 Despite this disappointment, he would bounce back the following day, taking fourth place in the feature race.
 However, the following three rounds formed a points scoring drought, which was compounded by a crash during qualifying in Monaco and a subsequent stall at the start of the sprint race, which he began from pole.
-The Briton returned to the top ten in Baku, scoring a point on Sunday, before another tenth place at his home track of Silverstone.
+He returned to the top-ten in Baku, scoring a point on Sunday, before another tenth place at his home track of Silverstone.
 One week later in Austria, Hughes took a fifth place in a chaotic feature race, which would end up being his final points of the season, as Hughes would miss the French and Hungarian rounds after testing positive for COVID-19, being replaced by David Beckmann.
 Due to growing Formula E commitments, Hughes left VAR fully before the round at Spa-Francorchamps.
 He ended up 16th in the standings, outscoring teammate Cordeel, who had competed throughout the entire season.